ArkTechOrg/arktech-website/README.md

 ## Conclusion

 That's it!
 You should now have the project up and running on your local machine.
-If you encounter any issues, please refer to the project's documentation or contact the project maintainers for support.
+If you encounter any issues, please refer to the project's documentation.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # linuxgang-website-alt